Bounded by Risk, Not Capability: Quantifying AI Occupational Substitution Rates via a Tech-Risk Dual-Factor Model: AI Ensemble System Prompt

 \section{AI Ensemble System Prompt}

 The data generation process (DGP) for the technical capabilities and risk metrics relied on a highly constrained zero-shot prompt.
-The system prompt utilized across the LLM ensemble is documented below:
+The system prompt used across the LLM ensemble is documented below: